How to Install Python Pip on Ubuntu Linux

 That’s how to get PiP installed for use with Python 3.

-If you want Python 2 for legacy systems, then use the steps below to install it as well as pip for Python 2.
+If you want Python 2 for legacy systems, then use the steps below to install it and Pip for Python 2.

-Again, PiP doesn’t come installed with Ubuntu, so you will have to run the commands below to install it.
+Again, PiP isn’t installed with Ubuntu, so you must run the commands below to install it.

 sudo add-apt-repository universe sudo apt update sudo apt install python-pip

-Now that Python 2 is installed, you can now install pip using get-pip.py script.
-After enabling the repository and installing it above, simply download the script and run it to install Python globally.
+Now that Python 2 is installed, you can install Pip using a get-pip.py script.
+After enabling and installing the repository above, simply download and run the script to install Python globally.

 curl https://bootstrap.pypa.io/get-pip.py --output get-pip.py sudo python2 get-pip.py

-The script will also install pip, setup tools, and wheel.
+The script will also install Pip, setup tools, and a wheel.

 Installing Packages with PiP

-Now that PiP is installed, you can begin installing Python packages using it.
+Now that PiP is installed, you can install Python packages using it.

-If you don’t already how to use PiP, simply run its help command to display helpful command options and how to use them.
+If you don’t know how to use PiP, simply run its help command to display helpful command options and how to use them.

 pip3 --help pip install --help